mckinniburgh/GCDRI_IntroInstall/Activity2.md

 ###Together, discuss the following two questions:

-1. What is a skill that I *already* bring to the table, before we even start classes at the GC DRI?
+###1.
+What is a skill that I *already* bring to the table, before we even start classes at the GC DRI?

 (this can be technical or non-technical--we'll learn that both are very valuable in learning digital skills)

-Examples:

-MC has a good eye for organization

-Jojo is great at finding new people to speak with and learn from

-2. What is a single learning goal that I'd like to set for this week?
+###2.
+What is a single learning goal that I'd like to set for this week?

 ####Instead of saying:
 Learn Python.